ranger/ranger/doc/colorschemes.md

 Context Tags
 ------------

-Context Tags provide information about the context.
+Context tags provide information about the context.
 If the tag `in_titlebar` is set, you probably want to know about the color of a part of the titlebar now.

 There are a number of context tags, specified in `/ranger/gui/context.py` in the